OWASP/www-project-threat-dragon/docs-2/development/testing/gitlab.md

 ### GitLab repository access

-Most of steps are the same as the GitHub Guide, but there are several parts different:
+Most of steps are the same as the [GitHub configuration]({{ '/docs-2/github-repo/' | relative_url }}) but there are some parts that are different:

 1. Web App GitLab Access
 2. Environment variables

-#### Web App GitLab Access
+#### 1. Web App GitLab Access

 It's recommended to follow the [gitlab official guide](https://docs.gitlab.com/ee/integration/oauth_provider.html) to set up the OAuth Application.

-The recommended configs are like bellow:
+The recommended configuration is similar to below:

 - Redirect URI: `{BaseURL of your Threat Dragon Instance}/api/oauth/return`
 - Scopes: Check `read_user read_repository write_repository profile read_api api`

-For other options like `Trusted`, you could decide it by yourself.
+Other options like `Trusted` are according to personal preference.

-After finishing the application, you will get `Application ID` and `Application Secret`, they will be useful in the next part.
+After finishing the OAuth Application you will get `Application ID` and `Application Secret`, which are used for the environment variables.

-#### Example Environment variables
+#### 2. Environment variables

-To help your threat dragon instance to support GitLab access, you have to set the environment variables like bellow
+To help your threat dragon instance to support GitLab access, you have to set the environment variables like below

 ```bash
 GITLAB_CLIENT_ID=0000000000000000000000000000000